klarichter/clusterEX_cliques_Scerevisiae/README.md

 Three types of tables can be found for download:

-    Full table of all experiments used to derive the network and the coexpression cliques Full table of all genes and their association to specific cliques Full table of all cliques and their GO-term and transcription factor enrichment
+    Full table of all genes and their association to specific cliques (as .txt and as .gmx for GSEA) Full table of all cliques and their GO-term and transcription factor enrichment